Click here to jump to Selected Exchanges.

 * Why does this personality seem to have a vendetta against you?

-My story is: when my first book came out, this person asked me to commission several copies from the publisher to sell to her friends.
+My story is: when my first book came out, this person asked me to commission several copies from the publisher to sell to his friends.
 I paid for the copies, so I wouldn’t have to keep going back just to finalize the arrangement.
-When I followed up on the sales, she said that she gave the copies away to her friends in show business “to educate them,” implying that I should be grateful for the opportunity and annoyed that I even raised the question.
+When I followed up on the sales, he said that he gave the copies away to his friends in show business “to educate them,” implying that I should be grateful for the opportunity and annoyed that I even raised the question.
 You know that a second-hand copy of a book of mine went on sale recently at Amazon for almost a thousand US dollars?
-My books used to sell at much lower prices of course (the equivalent of two dollars in today’s prices for the title in question), but I was then a state-university instructor surviving on a hand-to-mouth existence when I was tricked into spending for nothing.
+My books used to sell at much lower prices of course (the equivalent of two dollars in today’s prices for the title in question), but I was then a state-university instructor surviving on a hand-to-mouth budget when I was tricked into spending for nothing.

-I might as well add here that this same person kept complimenting me during that period, in a manner I’d describe as full-on creepy (I should add that it takes a lot to creep me out, which was how I was able to endure certain extreme samples of cinema).
+I might as well report here that this same person kept complimenting me during that period, in a manner I’d describe as full-on creepy; I should also add that it takes a lot to creep me out, which was how I was able to endure certain extreme samples of cinema.
 I’m no math whiz so please don’t ask me to calculate how all these variables played out.
+[Posted November 2019]

-* She seems to have some leftist friends though.
+* He seems to have some leftist friends though.